Spinning Processes of Man Made Fibers

 4. The solution of cellulose xanthate is extruded into an aqueous solution of acids and salts, in which the cellulose is regenerated to form regenerated solid filaments.

-Electro SPG Process
+Electro Spinning Process

-Electro SPG Process
+Electro Spinning Process

-Electro SPG Process
+Electro Spinning Process

 1. A solution of polymer is pumped at a constant rate through a very fine orifice at the tip of a syringe towards a conductive collector plate at an optimal distance (15-30 cm).